kvshvlin/yourmailproject/subscription_index.md

 **Here's how we pay an illustrator**.

-Once a subscriber receives a postcard, we pay the illustrator half of the Subscription Price (SP) on a first priority basis.
+Once a subscriber receives a postcard, we pay the illustrator half of the Subscription Price (SP) on a first priority basis,
 (SP / 2)
 = $ 03.00 / 2
 = $ 01.50.